-Fire Center (paid for by a volunteer organization) and the other honoring airmen who flew out of Gowen field during World War II.
+color palette of selected art worked in tandem with the new architecture.
+Two bronze figures guard the exterior entrance, one honoring wildland firefighters based near the airport at the National Interagency Fire Center (paid for by a volunteer organization) and the other honoring airmen who flew out of Gowen field during World War II.

-Parks & Recreation
+Parks & Recreation Department

 In the past eight years the integration of art into neighborhoods by the inclusion of public art in parks has been significant.
-Ninety percent of the twenty-six projects in the parks were created by Idaho artists, with all but three projects under \$30,000 each.
-The Parks art collection is currently valued at \$374,000.
-In partnership with the Parks and Recreation Department, we created an "Artists on Contract" program, hiring up to six artists each year who were assigned projects for which they created proposals approved by the necessary bodies.
+Ninety percent of the twenty-six projects in the parks and facilities were created by Idaho artists, with all but three projects under \$30,000 each.
+The Parks & Recreation art collection is currently valued at \$374,000.
+In partnership with the Parks & Recreation Department, we created an "Artists on Contract" program, hiring up to six artists each year who were assigned projects for which they created proposals approved by the necessary bodies.
 This is a program innovation that has worked well, allowing us to reduce administrative time and expenses on the front end, speed up the design process on the back end, and commission high-quality artworks.
-Artists worked closely with neighborhood representatives, Boise Parks and Recreation commission members and other area stakeholders to create site-specific art such as scoreboards for softball fields, a reading circle and children-themed entrance archway in a neighborhood park across from a head start school, field markers in a sports area, an African-themed Zoo exhibit, and mural of swimmers at a pool.
+Artists worked closely with neighborhood representatives, Boise Parks & Recreation commission members and other area stakeholders to create site-specific art such as scoreboards for softball fields, a reading circle and children-themed entrance archway in a neighborhood park, field markers in a sports area, an African-themed Zoo

+Boise exhibit, and mural of swimmers at a pool.